nicbou/nicolasbouliane.com/content/recipes/quesadilla.md

 ## Preparation

+Making half quesadillas from a single tortilla is better, because it's easier to flip, and because you can cook both sides of the tortilla and make it crispier.

-1. Chop all the ingredients, and mix with spices, salt, pepper and a dash of lime juice.
+1. Chop all the **vegetables**, and mix with **spices**, **salt**, **pepper** and a dash of **lime juice**.
 The proportions are up to you, but the mix should taste good on its own.
+More lime juice is usually better.
-1. Melt around 1 teaspoon butter in a pan on medium heat.
+2. Melt around 1 teaspoon butter in a pan on medium heat.
-2. Add a pinch of salt to the pan, and lay one tortilla on it.
-Lightly salting the outside makes a huge difference.
-3. Cover the tortilla with cheese.
-Do not overdo it.
-4. Spread some of your ingredient mix on the tortilla.
-5. Add another tortilla on top, and lightly press it with a spatula
-6. Let it cook until the tortilla is golden and a little crispy, then flip it, and wait for the other side to cook.
+3. Cook one tortilla until lightly golden
+4. Flip the tortilla, and cover one half of it with one layer of cheese, one layer of your vegetable mix, and another layer of cheese.
+Fold it closed, and press it down with a spatula.
+5. Cook one side of your folded quesadilla until golden, then flip it and cook the other side.
+Get it nice and crispy.
-7. Rub the golden side with a halved garlic clove.
-I prefer that to garlic powder.
-It's a very noticeable upgrade.
+9. Rub the outside with a halved garlic clove, then sprinkle salt on top.
+These are noticeable improvements.
-8. Cut in 4, and serve with a dollop of sour cream.
+10. Cut in half, and serve with a dollop of sour cream.
+Adding pepper and coriander on top makes it look really posh.